risavkarna/blog/ck889q9g000hcdqs1earhic1h.md

 sdk install scala
 ```

-You can now create a sample Play app with a single command:
+You can now create a sample Scala Play app with a single command:

 ```
 sbt new playframework/play-scala-seed.g8